yssource/rhai/README.md

 This limit may be changed via the `Engine::set_max_call_levels` method.

 When setting this limit, care must be also taken to the evaluation depth of each _statement_ within the function.
-It is entirely possible for a malicous script to embed a recursive call deep inside a nested expression or statement block (see [maximum statement depth](#maximum-statement-depth)).
+It is entirely possible for a malicious script to embed a recursive call deep inside a nested expression or statement block (see [maximum statement depth](#maximum-statement-depth)).

 The limit can be disabled via the [`unchecked`] feature for higher performance